HomerKH19/MM1-Updates/README.md

 I hope to soon get my MM/1 up and running with a new ATX power supply.

+I did make an adapter for use with the MM/1 and the Tandy CM-8 Monitor.

 First is to start with an upgrade to the Minibus.

 I have a working prototype that supports the newer ATX Power Supply.